-When a Customer proposes to route a section of cable off public roads then it shall be the Customer's responsibility to obtain the consent of those affected stakeholders.
-The customer shall be responsible for procuring any, and all, of the necessary easement agreements.
-The Customer shall produce an easement for the cable route drawing showing access points to every easement section of the cable route for EirGrid review and acceptance.
+When a Customer proposes to route a section of cable on or off public roads then it shall be the Customer's responsibility to obtain the consent of those affected stakeholders.
+The Customer shall produce an easement for the cable route drawing showing access points to every easement section of the cable route for EirGrid review.